loading...

 Approximate Time: 2 hours

 If you’re coming from below Zion on AZ-389 instead of through the park, you might like to swing by the Pipe Spring National Monument in Kaibab.
 This historic Mormon town hosts a museum, a garden, and an interpretive trail.
-Heck, even if you’re not coming that way, it’s just a 15-minute drive from Fredonia.
+Heck, even if you’re not coming that way, it’s just a 15-minute drive west of Fredonia, which is just 10 minutes south of Kanab.

 Approximate Time: 10 minutes